top of page

 What is the typical turnaround time for your work?

-The turnaround time varies depending on the complexity of the project and my current workload.
-I will provide an estimated completion date during our consultation.
+The turnaround time varies depending on the complexity of the project and our current workload.
+We will provide an estimated completion date during our consultation.

 What is your guarantee for your work?

-If you encounter any issues with my work, please contact me, and I will address the problem.
+If you encounter any issues with our work, please contact us, and we will address the problem.

 Is there a deposit required to start my project?

-Yes, I typically require a deposit of half the price of the estimate to secure your project and cover initial expenses.
+Yes, we typically require a deposit of half the price of the estimate to secure your project and cover initial expenses.

 Contact